microsoftgraph/microsoft-graph-docs-contrib/concepts/app-registration.md

 ![Screenshot of the registration page for adding applications on Data Connect, including fields related to the Project Details and Instance Details sections.](images/app-registration-create-registration-info-including-compute-type.png)

 > [!NOTE]
-> If you select Microsoft Fabric as the Compute Type, the app will only support Copy Activity type.
+> If you select Microsoft Fabric as the Compute Type, the app only supports Copy Activity type.

 - **Workspace** (required) - Select the Fabric workspace for your application.
 For more information, see [Fabric Workspaces](/fabric/get-started/workspaces).
 - **Lakehouse** (required) - Select the OneLake instance to copy the data into.
 For more information, see [Fabric OneLake](/fabric/onelake/onelake-overview).